link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s2: 50% traffic
 ```

-This strategy is valuable when releasing new features incrementally.
+This strategy is particularly valuable when releasing new features incrementally or when there's a higher risk associated with the new version.
-It allows us to collect early user feedback and detect unexpected issues.
+It allows teams to collect early user feedback and detect unexpected issues with minimal impact.
-Addtionally, if the new version is problematic,
+Additionally, if the new version proves problematic,
-it's easy to revert back to the old one.
+it's relatively easy and quick to revert by simply routing all traffic back to the old version.

-However, it comes with the added management and cost of maintaining the canary group.
+However,
-Users also experience inconsistenly between different versions.
+canary deployments come with the added complexity of managing traffic splitting and maintaining (at least temporarily) multiple versions.